The Importance of Leasing a Commercial Space

 When it comes time to renegotiate your commercial lease, you'll want to document your reasons for a lower rent or more space improvements with hard facts regarding lower foot traffic than represented, a downturn in your industry, and so forth.
 Some landlords will even be willing to take a percentage of your sales instead of a flat rental fee when economic times are slow.

 As a tenant, you have far more leeway when negotiating a commercial lease rather than with a residential lease, which is one reason why having your own lawyer to represent you in negotiations is so important.
-A lawyer can also research zoning laws and local ordinances and fill you in on the local real estate market conditions and customs.
+A Land Use and Zoning attorney can also research zoning laws and local ordinances and fill you in on the local real estate market conditions and customs.